jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Ice-cream/Vegan ice-cream.md

     - **300g (half) coconut cream**
     - **72g (all) white sugar**
 2. Stir well and bring to a gentle simmer over medium-low heat.
-3. Cook uncovered, **stirring often**, for 25–30 minutes.
+3. Cook uncovered, **stirring often**, (until it's 112-116C).
-4. Reduce until you have **~220–230 g thickened syrup** (lose ~130–140 g water).
-5. Let cool completely in the fridge.
+4. Let cool completely in the fridge.

 ### 🌀 STEP 2: MAKE ICE CREAM BASE

-1. In a blender, combine:
+1. In a blender/stand mixer, combine:
     - **Your cooled coconut condensed milk**
     - **remaining coconut milk**
     - **glucose syrup**
     - **inverted syrup**
     - **vanilla extract (optional)**
     - **fine sea salt**
-2. Blend for 30–60 seconds until smooth and emulsified.
+2. Blend/whip for 30–60 seconds until smooth and emulsified.
 3. Pour the cold base into a **freezer-safe container** (tall is okay).
 - Optional: after 4–5 hours, stir once with a fork or stick blender to break crystals.